karlhorky/postgres-js-sqld/readme.md

 # `postgres-js-sqld`

-> Read and write from an SQLite database from Postgres.js, via sqld
+> Read and write in an SQLite database from Postgres.js, via sqld